Reheating Furnaces and their Types

 Fig 3 Typical longitudinal section of a reheating furnace

 Many design features of the furnace affects the energy efficiency.
-These includes i) type of burners ii) Furnace dimensions iii) Number of furnace zones iv) type of wall and roof insulation v) skid design and vi) preheating of fuel and combustion air in recuperators by the hot flue gases coming out from the furnace exit.
-An efficient furnace is designed in such a way so that in a given time the steel stock as per furnace capacity is heated to a uniform temperature with the least possible fuel and labour.
-The parameters important for furnace design includes i) the quantity of heat to be imparted to the charge, ii) generation of sufficient heat within the furnace to heat the steel stock and overcome all steel losses, iii) transfer of generated heat to the surface of the steel stock to be heated, iv) equalization of temperature within the steel stock and v) reduction of heat loss4es from the furnace to the minimum.
+These include (i) type of burners, (ii) furnace dimensions, (iii) number of furnace zones, (iv) type of wall and roof insulation, (v) skid design, and (vi) preheating of fuel and combustion air in recuperators by the hot flue gases coming out from the furnace exit.
+An efficient furnace is designed in such a way so that in a given time the steel stock as per furnace capacity is heated to a uniform temperature with the least possible fuel and man-hours.
+The parameters important for furnace design include (i) the quantity of heat to be imparted to the charge, (ii) generation of sufficient heat which is is available within the furnace to heat the steel stock as well as to overcome all steel losses, (iii) transfer of generated heat to the surface of the steel stock to be heated, (iv) equalization of temperature within the steel stock, and (v) loss of heat from the furnace to the minimum.

 Classification of reheating furnaces